 One by one, (not in an email blast please) reach out to each individual you know well and ask them who they know that works in the target companies you have listed.
 No name is a bad name.
+In other words, it doesn’t matter what role the person holds.
+They work at the company and can provide insight.
 Your job is to follow up with every name given and request a short informational meeting to learn about the company (NEVER TO FIND A JOB!)

 2. Look for the strongest/best connection (someone you know well, or is in the department/area you want to work in).

 3. Get introduced to a 2nd-degree connection.
 If you don’t have any 1st-degree connections, you probably have 2nd-degree connections, (people who know company insiders).

 This is what that looks like when you click on “see all employees…” I have lots of 2nd-degree connections.
 I can either choose someone in who has a similar job title to the one I am looking for or reach out to someone who is a strong connection who knows someone at Google (they’ll be more likely to introduce me).
 If you know multiple people who could introduce you, always pick the person you know best to ask for an introduction.
 And send them an email.
 Most people don’t check LinkedIn messages or ignore them.